smcl/xsms/README.md

 ## TODO

-* clean-up the UI, make it match the xmonad style I have and give inbox a scrollbar
+* clean-up the UI, make it match the xmonad style I have and give inbox a scrollbar: http://stackoverflow.com/questions/16188420/python-tkinter-scrollbar-for-frame
 * fill out the (TODO) sections below
 * reply, mark as [un]read, delete/archive functionality
 * window should be fixed-height and have a scrollbar